 - Quarantine – Messages from the entered sender are always quarantined.

 Block – Blocking a domain automatically blocks all subdomains.
-Note that blocklisting email addresses is not recommended as spammers rarely, if ever, use the same sender email address more than once.
+Note that blocking email addresses is not recommended as spammers rarely, if ever, use the same sender email address more than once.

-Exempt – When you add a domain, subdomain, or email sender and select Exempt, the Barracuda Email Security Service always accepts, or "whitelists" those messages.
-Messages from whitelisted senders bypass spam scoring, Intent Analysis, and content filters, however, virus scanning and rate control are still applied.
+Exempt – When you add a domain, subdomain, or email sender and select Exempt, the Barracuda Email Security Service always accepts, or allows those messages.
+Messages from allowed senders bypass spam scoring, Intent Analysis, and content filters, however, virus scanning and rate control are still applied.
 To bypass Sender Policy Framework (SPF) checking, add the Envelope From IP to exempt the sender.
 Barracuda Networks also recommends adding the sender IP to the SPF Exemptions list on the Inbound Settings > Sender Authentication page.

-Use the Inbound Settings > Recipient Policies page to specify whether to always Scan or always Exempt (whitelist) a recipient email address.
-Exempt (whitelisted) recipients bypass spam scoring (see Enable Cloudscan on the Inbound Settings > Anti-Spam/Anti-Virus page) as well as all other blocklists.
+Use the Inbound Settings > Recipient Policies page to specify whether to always Scan or always Exempt (allowed) a recipient email address.
+Exempt (allowed) recipients bypass spam scoring (see Enable Cloudscan on the Inbound Settings > Anti-Spam/Anti-Virus page) as well as all other block lists.
 Virus scanning still applies.